 Q: Can I email my doctor?

 A: We offer a service called WebView Patient Portal that allows secure, web-based messaging between providers and patients.
 Communicating with your doctor is similar to email but is more secure.
-Additionally, Webview gives patients access to their medical record.
+Additionally, Webview gives patients access to their test results and medical record.
 For more information about Webview click here.

 Q: How long has Kachina Family Practice been around?